 The Healthcare Ethics academic program trains scholars and professionals in the field of health care ethics.
 In addition to academic courses there are clinical ethics rotations and internships that provide Mentored Apprenticeships in Ethics Consultation supervised by our faculty.
 It also sponsors lecture series, networks and affiliations that bring together thought-leaders in healthcare ethics to work internationally on issues of importance.

 Ethical challenges in confronting disasters: Some lessons learned

 Thursday, November 20, 2014 | 1:00-2:30 p.m.

 Professor, Department of Epidemiology and Population Health, Albert Einstein College of Medicine

-Ruth Macklin is Professor of Bioethics in the Department of Epidemiology and Population Health at Albery Einstein College of Medicine in the Bronx, New York.
+Ruth Macklin is Professor of Bioethics in the Department of Epidemiology and Population Health at Albert Einstein College of Medicine in the Bronx, New York.
 She received a BA with Distinction from Cornell University and an MA and PhD in Philosophy from Case Western Reserve University.
-She has more than two hundred sixty publication in professional journals and scholarly books in bioethics, law, medicine, philosophy, and the social sciences in addition to articles in magazines and newspapers for general audiences.
-She is author or editor of thirteen books, including Against Relativism (1999), Double Standards in Medical Reserach in Developing Countries (2004), and Ethics in Global Health: Research, Policy and Practice (2012).
+She has more than two hundred sixty publications in professional journals and scholarly books in bioethics, law, medicine, philosophy, and the social sciences in addition to articles in magazines and newspapers for general audiences.
+She is author or editor of thirteen books, including Against Relativism (1999), Double Standards in Medical Research in Developing Countries (2004), and Ethics in Global Health: Research, Policy and Practice (2012).
 Dr. Macklin is an elected member of the Institute of Medicine of the National Academies of Science and serves as a consultant to the World Health Organization.
 She currently co-directs an NIH-sponsored Training Program on Research Ethics, which takes place in Buenos Aires, Argentina.